gusdiuma16/Ogah-Ribetzzz-Jumat-Berkah/README.md

-# Jadi Gini Pa, ini masi trial
+# Jadi Gini Pal, ini masi trial

 This contains everything you need to run your app locally.